-Our intention is that Computing also supports children's creativity and cross curricular learning to engage children and enrich their experiences in school.
-Not only do we want them to be digitally literate and competent end-users of technology, equipped to tackle their next stage of education at Middle School but through our computer science lessons we want them to develop creativity, resilience and problem - solving skills.
+Our intention is that computing also supports children's creativity and deep links with other subjects to engage children and enrich their experiences in school.
+Not only do we want them to be digitally literate and competent end-users of technology, equipped to tackle their next stage of education.